Dr Brian Christopher Jones

 School of Law

 I joined Sheffield in January 2020, after holding lecturer positions at the University of Dundee (2017-19) and Liverpool Hope University (2015-16).
 Before this, I was a postdoctoral fellow in the Law Department at Academia Sinica in Taipei, Taiwan (2012-2015).
 Currently I am Director of Internationalisation at the Law School, and also serve as an Executive Committee Member for the Society of Legal Scholars (SLS).

-My research primarily focuses on public law, touching on aspects of constitutional theory, socio-legal studies, civil disobedience and law & culture.
-I've published in high quality journals from around the world, such as: International Journal of Constitutional Law, Public Law, Legal Studies, Parliamentary Affairs, Statute Law Review, King's Law Journal, Wisconsin Law Review, and the Hong Kong Law Journal, amongst others.
-I have a forthcoming book monograph with Edward Elgar: Constitutional Idolatry and Democracy: Challenging the Infatuation with Writtenness (2020).
-I also recently edited a collection with Routledge, entitled: Law and Politics of the Taiwan Sunflower and Hong Kong Umbrella Movements (2017).
+My research primarily focuses on public law, touching on aspects of comparative constitutional law, constitutional theory, and law & politics.
+I've published in high quality journals from around the world, such as: International Journal of Constitutional Law, Public Law, Stanford Law & Policy Review, Legal Studies, Parliamentary Affairs, Statute Law Review, King's Law Journal, Wisconsin Law Review, and Hong Kong Law Journal, amongst others.

-My work has been cited by former President of the UK Supreme Court, Lady Hale, in addition to media outlets such as: the New York Times, The Economist and the Wall St. Journal.
+My work has been cited by former President of the UK Supreme Court, Brenda Hale, in addition to media outlets such as: the New York Times, the Economist and the Wall St. Journal.
 I've also appeared on BBC Breakfast and BBC Radio to discuss various aspects of my research.

 PhD (Law), University of Stirling